Brandon Crawford Player Props: Giants vs. Diamondbacks

-Brandon Crawford -- with an on-base percentage of .237 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on July 31 at 9:45 PM ET.
+Brandon Crawford -- .147 average over his past 10 games -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Zac Gallen on the hill, on August 1 at 9:45 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5) against the Red Sox.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Diamondbacks.

 Brandon Crawford Game Info & Props vs. the Diamondbacks